SakPhearoth/SakPhearoth/README.md

 - 👋 Hi, I’m Khin Sakphearoth (@SakPhearoth)
 - 👀 I’m passionate about backend and web development
-- 🌱 Currently enrolled in a full-stack development course
+- 🌱 Currently enrolled in a full-stack web development course
 - 📫 You can reach me at:
    - Sakphearothkhin@gmail.com
    - [Telegram](https://t.me/Sakphearoth_Khin)